Indonesia floods, landslides death toll climbs to 59

 Landslides and floods are common in Indonesia, especially during the monsoon season between October and April, when rains lash the vast Southeast Asian archipelago.

-In October, flash floods and landslides killed at least 22 people in several districts across Sumatra island.
+Last year, flash floods and landslides killed at least 22 people in several districts across Sumatra island, while a dozen died when an avalanche of mud and rock cascaded down a steep slope in central Java, Indonesia's main island.

+In 2016, also in Central Java, about 50 people died when heavy downpours sent torrents of water, mud and rock into villages.

+Indonesia is one of the most disaster-prone nations on Earth, straddling the Pacific Ring of Fire, where tectonic plates collide.
+Volcanic eruptions and earthquakes are common.